-The application period opens August 1, 2022 and closes August 31, 2022.
+Application periods will be announced to the campus community as they open.
 A full cohort will be comprised of no more than 20 participants from across academic units.

 UofL instructors at all levels and ranks — including full-time faculty members (tenured, tenure-track, and non-tenure track) and part-time lecturers—are eligible to participate.
 All applicants must secure dean-level support as part of the application process.